Criteria for ion acceleration in laboratory magnetized quasi-perpendicular collisionless shocks: when are 2D simulations enough?: Conclusions

 Future experiments could focus on optimizing plasma conditions to extend the shock evolution time and increase the number of ion gyro-periods captured.
 Additionally, by varying the ion composition, it may be possible to either enhance or suppress acceleration.
 This would provide a new method to test plasma astrophysics kinetic codes, connecting laboratory plasma physics with astrophysical shocks, and hopefully allowing to investigate CR acceleration mechanisms in controlled conditions.

 \acknowledgments We gratefully acknowledge D. Caprioli, J. Fuchs, D. B. Schaeffer and A. Spitkovsky for helpful discussions.
-We thank the Ivy Inn for providing the stimulating environment where we came up with the idea for this paper.
 Luca Orusa acknowledges the support of the Multimessenger Plasma Physics Center (MPPC), NSF grants PHY2206607.